A Comprehensive Guide to Lordosis Management

 Osteoporosis

-Osteoporosis, characterized by weakened and brittle bones, can impact spinal health.
+Osteoporosis, characterised by weakened and brittle bones, can impact spinal health.
 It may lead to vertebral compression fractures and changes in spinal curvature, including kyphosis or increased lumbar lordosis.

 Trauma